wordnik/serapis/README.md

 High-level details on the feature development and production can be found in the slides from Clare's [presentation on building this system](http://www.slideshare.net/ClareCorthell/distributed-natural-language-processing-systems-in-python).

-The system requires a model to score sentences for FRDness (scores: binary classification, classification confidence) which is not included here.
+The system requires a model to score sentences for FRDness (scores: binary classification, classification confidence) for which the data is not included here.

 ### Setup and Troubleshooting